Thaïs (novel)

 Thaïs is a novel by French writer Anatole France, published in 1890.
 It is based on events in the life of Saint Thaïs of Egypt, a legendary convert to Christianity who is said to have lived in the 4th century.
-It was the inspiration for the 1894 opera of the same name by Jules Massenet.
+It was the inspiration for the 1894 namesake opera by Jules Massenet.

 Summary

-Paphnuce, an ascetic hermit of the Egyptian desert, journeys to Alexandria to find Thais, the libertine beauty whom he knew as a youth.
+Paphnuce, an ascetic hermit of the southern Egyptian desert, along the Nile, in the Thebaid, journeys to Alexandria to find Thais, the libertine beauty whom he knew as a youth.
 Masquerading as a dandy, he is able to speak with her about eternity; surprisingly he succeeds in converting her to Christianity.
 Yet on their return to the desert he becomes fascinated with her former life.
 She enters a convent to repent of her sins.
 He cannot forget the pull of her famous beauty, and becomes confused about the values of life.
 Later, as she is dying and can only see heaven opening before her, he comes to her side and tells her that her faith is an illusion, and that he loves her.